Table of Contents

 Other Occupational Organizations

 The South Asian Journalists Association held its annual convention at Columbia University in mid-June.
 Sreenath Srinivasan, co-founder of the association, will soon become Dean of Students at Columbia’s School of Journalism.
-The same weekend, the National South Asian Bar Association held its 2nd annual convention in DC and awarded Dalip Singh Saund the Attorney of the Year Award.
+The same weekend, the National south Asian Bar Association, now the South Asian Bar Association of North America, held its 2nd annual convention in DC and awarded Dalip Singh Saund the Attorney of the Year Award.
 Upakar also held its annual event in mid-June in Potomac, Maryland.
 It gave service awards to Indian Americans, including the 2005 Upakar Community Ambassador Award to medical student Chirag Patel and the Artist of the Year Award to Manu Narayan, a singer and saxophone player at the CMU College of Music.

 The Asian American Convenience Store Association organized a convention in Florida in early July to address problems such as violence that convenience store owners face.
 There are 138,205 convenience stores in the US, 80,000 of which are owned by Indians, said the July 22nd issue of India Abroad.
 Topics discussed at the convention include security systems, employee training, liability insurance, and employee benefit packages, to help counter the large amounts of discrimination these Indian storeowners face.
 Indian grocery store owners were also invited to be part of the association and convention.
 Also in early July was a plumbing seminar organized by the New York Association of Indians in Construction Industry.